 Info: Input data containing prefixes

-which is reserved), the message will be split into multiple fields.add ... d/For 'a/b testing
+add ... d/For a/b testing contains a/ which is reserved), the message will be split into multiple fields.add ... d/For 'a/b testing).Examples:

-add n/John Doe p/98765432 e/johnd@example.com r/CS1101S
+add n/John Doe p/98765432 e/johnd@example.com r/CS1101S.

-Shows a list of all persons in the address book.
+add n/Jane Doe p/81234567 e/janed@example.com r/CS1101S-TA r/CS2040S.listShows a list of all persons in the address book.

 Format: list

-Edits an existing person in the address book.
+editEdits an existing person in the address book.

 The module-role pairs can be edited by adding and deleting.